It rained hard throughout the night but luckily by 6 am when we rose for breakfast it had stopped.

 Was this a piece of installation art reflecting on Japan’s declining population or the work of a pensioner with a lot of free time?!

 For the past five days, we’ve been walking through fields of various crops (mostly rice) and it’s been fascinating to watch the farmers at work, using surprisingly very little machinery.

 Late morning we met the River Akui at the bottom of the valley and stopped for a break while dipping our sore feet into the ice-cold water.
 It would have been nice to stay longer.

 The rest of the route towards Dainichi-ji (大日寺 – 13) followed the river along an asphalt road which wasn’t very forgiving on our legs and a touch worrying with the cars whizzing past.

-We arrived at Dainichi-ji around 3pm exhausted.
+We arrived at Dainichi-ji around 3 pm exhausted.
 The original plan had been to reach temple 17 but since we were so tired we phoned around to try and reserve somewhere to stay.
-Unfortunately, it turned out everywhere was booked because there was an event happening this evening.
+Unfortunately, it turned out that everywhere was booked because there was an event happening this evening.

 The priest at Awa Kokubun-ji got very excited when I told him I was from the UK since he was a Leicester City fan.
 Knowing nothing about football I could only smile.
 Turns out they’re top of the Premier League.

-In the end, we’ve ended up staying at another great zenkonyado (善根宿) inside the offices of a taxi firm, Sakae Taxis, who provide a couple of nice rooms for pilgrims to freely stay.
+In the end, we ended up staying at another great zenkonyado (善根宿) inside the offices of a taxi firm, Sakae Taxis, which provide a couple of nice rooms for pilgrims to freely stay.
 I can’t quite get over how kind people are to provide these places.